mkogan1/ceph/doc/cephfs/cephfs-top.rst

   $ cephfs-top -d <seconds>

-Interval should be greater or equal to 0.5 second.
-Fractional seconds are honoured.
+Refresh interval should be a positive integer.

 Interactive Commands
 --------------------